The following transcription is from an audio lecture on Gnostic Meditation, a course originally delivered live at the Chicagoland Gnostic Academy.

 “In a clean spot having established a firm seat of his own, neither too high nor too low, made of a cloth as skin and kusha grass, one over the other.
-There, having made the mind one pointed (which is Pratyahara, to concentrate, or silence of mind or Dharana, to have one point of concentration as well).
+There, having made the mind one pointed (which is Pratyahara, withdrawal of the senses so as to concentrate, silence of mind, or Dharana, to have one point of concentration as well).
 With the actions of the mind the senses controlled, let him, seated on the seat practice, yoga for the purification of the self.”

 This is known as retrospection meditation in this tradition, in which we analyze our defects and annihilate them through comprehension and prayer to our Divine Mother.

 “Let him firmly hold his body, head and neck erect and perfectly still, (meaning our Asana, we don't move) gazing at the tip of his nose without looking around.
 Serene-minded, fearless, firm in the vow of Brahmacharya, (Brahmacharya meaning chastity,) having controlled the mind, thinking of me in balance and mine, let him sit having me as his supreme goal.”